Hershel Matt

 Rabbi Hershel Jonah Matt (July 11, 1922 – December 26, 1987) was a rabbi, scholar and professor.

 Family

 Hershel was born in Minneapolis, Minnesota on July 11, 1922 to Lena and Rabbi Calman David Matt.
 Hershel married his wife Gustine on March 10, 1946.
 They had four children: Jonathan, Daniel, David, and Deborah.

 Education

 Rabbi Matt attended the University of Pennsylvania and received a bachelor's degree in Philosophy in 1943, graduating Phi Beta Kappa.
-Hershel was deeply influenced by his teachers Will Herberg and Rabbi Abraham Joshua Heschel He was awarded a Master of Hebrew Literature from the Jewish Theological Seminary in 1947.
-He received Semicha from the Jewish Theological Seminary in 1947.
+Hershel was deeply influenced by his teachers Will Herberg and Rabbi Abraham Joshua Heschel He was awarded a Master of Hebrew Literature from the Jewish Theological Seminary in 1947 and received Semicha from JTS in 1947.

 Career

 He was a professor at the Jewish Theological Seminary, Reconstructionist Rabbinical College and Academy for Jewish Religion.
 Rabbi Matt was the spiritual leader of congregations in New Jersey, New York and New Hampshire.